 I later snorkeled and verified that the anchor was well dug-in the sand.
 After that, I put up the tent but the temperature was too low and staying in the cockpit under the tent was marginal.
-I took a nap and then I replaced the outboard propeller that Mastro Michalis of Agmar had temporarily fixed with the new one that Agmar had forwarded to me in Samos.
-I tested the outboard and it works well with its new propeller.
+I took a nap and then I replaced the outboard propeller that Mastro Michalis of Agmar had temporarily fixed with the new one that Agmar (now Moor & Dock) had forwarded to me in Samos.
+I tested the outboard and it worked well with its new propeller.

 I spent the rest of the afternoon reading The Komboloi by Aris Evangelinos, a cute and very personal story of a man’s lifelong love affair with komboloia (worry beads).
 Twice I also saw a large gray-white bird, much larger than a seagull, with a long yellow beak.
 I looked it up in the Marine Life but I could not find it.
 I think it is some species of heron, but I am not sure.